SBecraft/aws-bootcamp-cruddur-2023/journal/week0.md

 - Talk about C4 Models
 - Running through the cloud services we will utilize
 - Testing that we can access our AWS accounts
-- Settings up AWS free-tier and understand how to track spend in AWS
+- Settings up AWS free-tier and understand how to track spend in AWS: eg .
-- eg .
 AWS Budgets, AWS Cost Explorer, Billing Alarms
 - Understanding how to look at monthly billing reports
 - Launching AWS CloudShell and looking at AWS CLI
 - Generating AWS credentials